 Recently, someone suggested to me that I start a garden blog and this time, the idea just seemed ripe.
 Years ago, someone else had suggested I write a gardening book.
 My hesitation then (and even now) is that I don’t consider myself to be a master gardener of any sort.
 There are so many terrific gardening books, landscape designers and resources out there.
 Though I’ve gardened most of my life, and especially the last 20 years, there is always so much more to learn.
 So, I don’t consider myself an expert or to have a perfect garden.
 Quite the contrary.
 But I’d like to offer encouragement, share photos and stories, and offer whatever tips and resources might be helpful to both new and seasoned gardeners in Sonoma County, California and elsewhere–a chat over the garden fence with friends, as it were.

-Though the current garden is on 5 acres–a luxury in Sonoma County to be sure–I’ve gardened in a variety of spaces.
+Though the current garden is on 5 acres, (which was only possible due to a rare situation), I’ve gardened in a variety of spaces.
 In many ways, small yards are my favorite because you can nurture them with great care.
 Though we’re grateful to have the space to grow fruit trees, berries, herbs, mushrooms, veggies and lavender, the size of it constantly gets away from us.
 It’s endless, read: compulsive.
 But there are worse things to be compulsive about!
 Gardening is good exercise, provides healthy food, habitat for small creatures, and is a wonderful form of therapy.

 When I speak about gardening, it’s so intertwined with other lifestyle elements for me that I will be including those as well–just for fun.
 It certainly includes growing fruits and veggies, herbs and flowers, habitat plants for bees and butterflies, and landscaping plants.
 But it also flows nicely with recycling, upcycling, expressing joy through creativity, and just sitting in the living aliveness of it all.